sh/fragments-user-clientside/cursor-library-evaluation.md

-subjectively best in the sense that i enjoy using it, it's not unnecessarily complex, it's a good fit for the problem domain, it elegantly helps me solve all the problems i encounter when writing client side apps, it doesn't introduce new problems, it doesn't restrict me,
+subjectively best in the sense that i enjoy using it, it's not unnecessarily complex, it's a good fit for the problem domain, it elegantly helps me solve all the problems regarding state i encounter when writing client side apps, it doesn't introduce new problems, it doesn't restrict me,